eclipse-emf-compare/emf-compare/doc/org.eclipse.emf.compare.doc/tutorials/rst/User_Guide.rst

 7. Merge all non conflicting differences (left to right or right to left)
 8. Display properties differences

-Note that buttons may be disabled depending on whether you are using Configuration Management System or not.
+Note that some actions may be disabled depending on whether you are using VCS or not.